massoncheg/forgejo-docs/docs/admin/actions.md

 Label examples:

 - `bookworm:lxc://debian:bookworm:lxc docker` defines `bookworm` to be an LXC container running Debian GNU/Linux bookworm.
-It has the necessary capabilities to run a nested LXC container and a docker engine.
+It has the necessary capabilities to run a nested LXC container and a Docker engine.
 - `bookworm:lxc://debian:bookworm` defines `bookworm` to be an LXC container running Debian GNU/Linux bookworm.
-It has the necessary capabilities to run a nested LXC container, kvm virtual machines and a docker engine.
+It has the necessary capabilities to run a nested LXC container, KVM virtual machines and a Docker engine.

 ### Host